 Attract attention with photos

 Another way to make the website have a more personal feel is to use pictures of your actual building, equipment, staff, and so on.
-Get pictures of the people doing their job, volunteering, picking up supplies, or just smiling in the office.
+B12's team page is one example.
+Get photos of the people doing their job, volunteering, picking up supplies, or just smiling in the office.
 This helps the viewer feel more connected with your brand.
-You want to ensure that the photos are polished looking though.
-Unprofessional, low-quality pictures will have a negative impact on your website.
+You want to ensure that the photos are polished looking, though.
+Unprofessional, low-quality pictures will harm your website.